f2xiao/site/posts/Review - HTML and CSS.md

 <details>
 <summary>What is flexbox?</summary>

 Flexbox is a way to arrange items into rows or columns.
 These items will flex (i.e. grow or shrink) based on some simple rules that you can define.
+Most of the time, flex containers determines the layout on the flex items with the properties `justify-content` and `align-items`.
+These two both decide how the flex items are distributed across the main and cross axes.
+The main purpose of flex items is to let the flex container know how many items it needs to position.
+The flex items also have properties like `flex` and `align-self` to change their layout individually.
 </details>

 <details>